bashaus/snapback/README.md

 ### Use case

 Large databases can be cumbersome to reload particularly when testing database migrations.
-This script utilises logical volume management (LVM) to create database snapshots, allowing you to rollback to specified point in time.
+This gem utilises logical volume management (LVM) to create database snapshots, allowing you to rollback to specified point in time.

 ### Problem domain